gagneurlab/absplice/README.md

 | `donor_loss_position` | SpliceAI Delta position (donor loss) | See description of `acceptor_gain_position`. |

 ## Example use case
-The [example](https://github.com/gagneurlab/absplice/tree/master/example) folder contains a snakemake workflow to generate AbSplice predictions, given a vcf file and a fasta file (either for hg19 or hg38, will be downloaded automatically).
+The [example](https://github.com/gagneurlab/absplice/tree/master/example) folder contains a snakemake workflow to generate AbSplice predictions, given a vcf file and a fasta file (either for hg19 or hg38, will be downloaded automatically). \
 The snakemake workflow will download precomputed SpliceMaps from Zenodo and run AbSplice based on these annotations.
 To generate predictions run:
 ```
-cd example
+cd example/workflow
 python -m snakemake -j 1 --use-conda
 ```
 ### AbSplice-DNA: